BBC Elite - Acornsoft

 Click on the image to the left to view the complete BBC micro (disc) Elite package

 To generate further interest in the game, a demo disc was produced and distributed to game retailers, which contained a rolling demonstration of Elite to run on the store's BBC computer.
-There was no playable element as it was intended for shop windrows and displays.
+There was no playable element as it was intended for shop windows and displays.

 The same program was present on the retail BBC disc and showed off the trading and combat aspects of the cassette tape version of the game.
 The program ran differently each time it repeated (one iteration is shown in the video below).